Applied and Clinical Psychology BSc (Hons)

 Course overview

 Our personal tutor approach ensures that you have regular contact with a tutor who can provide academic guidance to build your confidence as you progress.
 You’ll be led through the course with regular communication and support to guide your study and give you feedback and encouragement on your progress.
-You’ll use interactive learning materials that will help you to grasp the key concepts and give instant feedback, and receive written feedback on your coursework to develop the academic and professional skills that you will need.
+You’ll use interactive learning materials and online resources that will help you to grasp the key concepts and give instant feedback, and receive written feedback on your coursework to develop the academic and professional skills that you will need.

-Our distance learning course is designed to provide emphasis on practical and applied work.
+To give you the skills you need to succeed in your career, our distance learning course is designed to provide emphasis on practical and applied work.
 This means you will learn how to conduct research, set up experiments and questionnaires online, collect and analyse data, and write reports to a professional standard.
 Through our research participation system, you will have the opportunity to act as both a participant in a diverse range of studies, and researcher in your own right.

-All BPS-accredited degrees culminate in a final empirical research project which gives you the opportunity to investigate a question that interests you, with the help of an expert supervisor.
+All BPS-accredited degrees culminate in a final empirical research project which gives you the opportunity to investigate a question that excites you, with the help of an expert supervisor.
 This project will give you valuable, CV-enhancing skills and experience, as you will be required to make an application to a human research ethics panel, as well as designing and implementing empirical research, and analysing and reporting data.

 Modules